-7.7 Responsibility for classification, content assessment and related regulatory activities is allocated across independent classification boards, government and industry, as summarised below.
-Content classification and media content regulation more broadly is also outlined in Chapter 2.
+7.4 Responsibility for classification, content assessment and other related regulatory activities is allocated across independent classification boards, government and industry, as described below.

 Films, computer games and publications

-7.8 Films, computer games and certain publications are subject to direct government regulation, which involves mandatory classification by independent boards using statutory classification criteria and guidelines.
-Matters pertaining to the establishment of the boards and classification decision making are detailed in the Classification (Publications, Films and Computer Games) Act 1995 (Cth) (Classification Act) which is administered by the Commonwealth Attorney-General’s Department (the AGD) within the portfolio responsibility of the Minister for Home Affairs and the Minister for Justice.
+7.5 Films, computer games and certain publications are subject to direct government regulation, which involves mandatory classification by independent boards using statutory criteria and guidelines.
+Matters pertaining to the establishment of the boards and classification decision making are detailed in the Classification (Publications, Films and Computer Games) Act 1995 (Cth) (Classification Act).

 The Classification Board and Classification Review Board

-7.11 Authorised industry-based assessors play a significant role in classification under schemes that provide for the classification of certain computer games, certain films for sale or hire and advertising for certain unclassified films and computer games.
+7.8 Authorised industry-based assessors play a significant role in classification under schemes that provide for the classification of certain computer games, certain films for sale or hire and advertising for unclassified films and computer games.

 Other government decision makers

-7.14 Although they do not make formal classification decisions, some government employees also ‘assess’ content pursuant to obligations outlined in other Commonwealth and state and territory legislation.
-These include employees of the AGD, who are delegated content assessment responsibilities under the Classification Act; the Australian Customs and Border Protection Service (Customs), which assess and intercept prohibited imports and exports at the border; the Australian Communications and Media Authority (the ACMA), which investigate complaints about online content; and some state and territory law enforcement officers, who may issue notices regarding the likely classification of material for the purpose of prosecutions.
+7.11 Although they do not make formal classification decisions, some government employees also assess content pursuant to obligations outlined in other Commonwealth and state and territory legislation.
+These include employees of the Attorney-General’s Department (the Department), who are delegated content assessment responsibilities; the Australian Customs and Border Protection Service (Customs), who assess and intercept prohibited imports and exports at the border; the Australian Communications and Media Authority (the ACMA), who investigate complaints about online content; and some state and territory law enforcement officers, who may issue notices regarding the likely classification of material for the purpose of prosecutions.

-7.16 Commercial television broadcast licensees, the Australian Broadcasting Corporation (ABC), the Special Broadcasting Service (SBS) and subscription television companies all engage classifiers to classify programs, films and, in some cases, other content such as promotions or advertising.
-Industry codes for programming are a legislative requirement.
-Each broadcaster or industry sector has its own code that, among other matters, also governs classification activities, including exemptions, classification guidelines, time-zone restrictions, marking requirements and complaint mechanisms.
+7.13 Commercial television broadcast licensees, the Australian Broadcasting Corporation (ABC), the Special Broadcasting Service (SBS) and subscription television companies all engage classifiers to classify programs, films and, in some cases, other content such as promotions or advertising.
+Codes of practice concerning programming are a legislative requirement.
+Each respective broadcaster or industry sector has its own code that governs classification activities, including exemptions, classification guidelines, time-zone restrictions, marking requirements and complaint mechanisms.

-7.17 ‘Trained content assessors’ are engaged by mobile and online content service providers to determine whether content should be provided behind a restricted access system in accordance with requirements under sch 7 of the Broadcasting Service Act 1992 (Cth) (Broadcasting Service Act).
-The circumstances under which content must be referred for assessment and the assessment process are set out under the Internet Industry Association Internet Industry Code of Practice, approved by and registered with the ACMA.
+7.14 ‘Trained content assessors’ are engaged by industry mobile and online content service providers to determine whether content should be provided behind a restricted access system in accordance with requirements under sch 7 of the Broadcasting Service Act 1992.
+The circumstances under which content must be referred for assessment and the assessment process are set out under the internet industry content services code of practice, approved by and registered with the ACMA.

-7.18 Under sch 7 of the Broadcasting Service Act, mobile and online content service providers may also submit media content to the Board for classification.
-The ACMA may also refer online content to the Board for classification if it has been the subject of a complaint alleging that the media content is either ‘prohibited content’ or ‘potential prohibited’ content under the Broadcasting Service Act.
+7.15 Online and content service providers may submit media content to the Board for classification if they choose.
+The ACMA may also refer online content to the Board for classification if it has been the subject of a complaint alleging that the media content is either ‘prohibited content’ or ‘potential prohibited’ content.

-Ibid ss 21AA, 21AB, 22D–J; Classification (Authorised Television Series Assessor Scheme) Determination 2008; Classification (Advertising of Unclassified Films and Computer Games Scheme) Determination 2009 (Cth).
+Ibid ss 21AA, 21AB, 22D–J; Classification (Authorised Television Series Assessor Scheme) Determination 2008 ; Classification (Advertising of Unclassified Films and Computer Games Scheme) Determination 2009 .

-Codes of practice registered with the ACMA: Commercial Television Industry Code of Practice 2010 ABC Code of Practice 2011; SBS Codes of Practice 2006; ASTRA Codes of Practice 2007 Subscription Broadcast Television; ASTRA Codes of Practice 2007 Subscription Narrowcast Television.
+Codes of practice registered with the ACMA: The Commercial Television Industry Code of Practice 2010 the ABC Code of Practice 2011; the SBS Codes of Practice 2006 (incorporating amendments as at August 2010); the ASTRA Codes of Practice 2007 Subscription Broadcast Television; and ASTRA Codes of Practice 2007 Subscription Narrowcast Television.